 (3) A juvenile custodial officer or miscellaneous employee on probation must give 2 weeks’ notice of an intention to leave the employment, or must forfeit 2 weeks’ pay.

-(4) If a juvenile custodial officer or miscellaneous employee on probation has his or her employment terminated for reasons other than regulation 51(4) or disciplinary reasons under Division 3, the juvenile custodial officer or miscellaneous employee must be given 2 weeks’ notice by the chief executive officer or 2 weeks’ pay in lieu of notice.
+(4) If a juvenile custodial officer or miscellaneous employee on probation is removed, other than under regulation 52A(1) or section 11CC of the Act, the juvenile custodial officer or miscellaneous employee must be given 2 weeks’ notice by the chief executive officer or 2 weeks’ pay in lieu of notice.

 (5) Where a period of notice is required to be given under this regulation, the chief executive officer may, without prejudice to the entitlement of the juvenile custodial officer or miscellaneous employee to pay, abridge or dispense with such notice.

 [Regulation 52 inserted in Gazette 27 Jun 2005 p.
 2856-7; amended in Gazette 19 Jun 2009 p.
-2234.]
+2234; 21 Aug 2015 p.
+3326-7.]

-Division 3 — Employee discipline
+Division 3 — Discipline of custodial officers

-[Heading inserted in Gazette 27 Jun 2005 p.
-2857.]
+[Heading inserted in Gazette 21 Aug 2015 p.
+3327.]

-53. Application
+53. Application of Public Sector Management Act 1994 Part 5

-(1) The “discipline” provisions in this Division apply to juvenile custodial officers and miscellaneous employees, but do not apply to persons appointed under section 11(1) of the Act.

-(2) In this Division —

-employee is used to describe juvenile custodial officers and miscellaneous employees;

-serious breach of discipline means where it appears to the superintendent before whom a charge of a breach of discipline is presented for validation or to a superintendent or other person appointed to hold an inquiry into the charge that, having regard to —

-(a) the nature and particulars of the charge; or

-(b) if an inquiry has commenced, to the evidence presented at the inquiry,

-the charge cannot be adequately dealt with by a superintendent or other person under regulation 64(1) (in the event of an admission or finding of guilt).
+For the purposes of section 11(1C) of the Act custodial officers are prescribed for the purposes of the Public Sector Management Act 1994 section 76(1)(b).

-[Regulation 53 inserted in Gazette 27 Jun 2005 p.
-2857-8; amended in Gazette 19 Jun 2009 p.
-2234.]
+[Regulation 53 inserted in Gazette 21 Aug 2015 p.
+3327.]

-54. Breaches of discipline
+Division 4A — Removal of custodial officer due to loss of confidence

+[Heading inserted in Gazette 21 Aug 2015 p.
+3327.]

+54. Terms used